-At the time of the analysis, data availability for GDP, real output an employment was as follows:
+At the time of the analysis, data availability for GDP, real output and employment was as follows:

-- The period of analysis is 2000 through 2012.
-Real output and employment, when available, are available for the entire period; GDP in current dollars is available only to 2010. - For the oil and gas extraction sector (NAICS 211), the three series are available for Canada and Alberta. - For Newfoundland and Labrador there are no data for oil and gas extraction.
-However, for mining, quarrying and oil and gas extraction all three data series are available. - As well, beginning in 2007, the three series are available for oil and gas extraction plus services to oil and gas extraction.
-The series have been derived residually by subtracting mining and quarrying (except oil and gas) and services to mining form the total for Mining, quarrying and oil and gas.
-The industry will be referred to as oil and gas extraction+.
+- The period of analysis is 2000-2012.
+Real output and employment, when available, are available for the entire period.
+Nominal output is available only to 2010. - For the oil and gas extraction sector (NAICS code 211), the three series are available for Canada and Alberta. - For Newfoundland and Labrador there are no data for oil and gas extraction.
+However, there are data for mining, quarrying and oil and gas extraction (NAICS code 21), and for mining and quarrying except oil and gas (NAICS code 212).
+It is therefore possible to derive residually data series for oil and gas extraction plus support services to the mining, quarrying and oil and gas extraction sector (NAICS code 211 + NAICS code 213).
+This industry will be referred to as oil and gas extraction+.